Optimising shadow tomography with generalised measurements

-Although our analysis in this work also concentrates on the shadow norm~\eqref{eq:shdnorm}, one should notice that its definition has a caveat.
-The shadow norm provides a rigorous bound of the variance of the estimator $\hat{x}_k$ by choosing the state $\rho$ to maximise it.
-In practice, the targeted state could be very different from this worst case scenario.
-Therefore, it might also be informative to consider the average of the variance with respect to certain ensemble of states.
-For example, assuming randomly distributed pure states according to the Haar measure, one can show that up to an additive constant
+where $\lambda_{\max} \{\cdot\}$ denotes the maximal eigenvalue of the corresponding operator. {The estimation procedure applies not only to an observable, but equally well to a set of observables $\X$.
+Assuming that the observables by certain normalisation all have the same physical unit, the quality of shadow tomography with a generalised measurement $E$ can be characterised by the maximal shadow norm, } {In the following, we would simply use $\kappa_E^2$ if the set of observables $\X$ is clear.} {Being the upper bound of the variance of the estimator, the smaller $\kappa_E^2$, the better is the estimator accuracy~\footnote{In practice, the targeted state could be very different from the worst case scenario assumed in obtaining the shadow norm.
+Therefore, it might also be informative to consider the average of the variance with respect to certain ensemble of states.}.}